 - If your spin lands on the magnifying glass, choose a keyhole space on the board that isn't occupied by another piece.
 Look inside and record your findings on your notepad, then remain on that space until your next turn.

 - When you have seen enough rooms that you're ready to guess, share your opinion and look at the mystery card to see if you are right.

 - If you aren't right, put the card back so the other players can try to solve the mystery.
 If you are right, you win!

 Clue Jr. Versions

 Over the years, Hasbro and Parker Brothers have released several versions of Clue Jr. (about $15 for the original), including a travel Clue Junior to take along during vacations or road trips.
-Many of the games are out of print, but they can still be found on Amazon and online auction sites, as well as thrift stores and second-hand toy stores.
+Many of the games are out of print, but they can still be found at Walmart and online auction sites, as well as thrift stores and second-hand toy stores.
 Pricing will vary depending on rarity and condition of the version, but can range from around $10 to $50.
 Game versions include: